The pharmaceutical industry’s off-label use and marketing of drugs is a massive driver of corporate profits.

-Wyeth used a variety of methods to promote Cordarone for the treatment of A-Fib, including using its army of salespeople to meet with cardiologists; sponsoring various conferences, symposiums, meetings, professional associations meetings, or continuing education events where Cordarone was promoted as a treatment for AFib.
+Wyeth® used various methods to promote Cordarone for the treatment of AFib, including using its army of salespeople to meet with cardiologists, sponsoring multiple conferences, symposiums, meetings, professional associations meetings, or continuing education events where Cordarone was promoted as a treatment for AFib.

-Drug manufacturers use a variety of internet-based tools to exert prescribing influence over physicians.
-This includes social networks specifically for healthcare providers like Sermo and Doximity where doctors can learn about new medical news and connect with other physicians.
+Drug manufacturers use various internet-based tools to exert prescribing influence over physicians.
+This includes social networks for healthcare providers like Sermo and Doximity, where doctors can learn about new medical news and connect with other physicians.

-The industry also creates its own sponsored discussion forums to target doctors and identify key opinion leaders that can then be used to influence other physician’s prescribing habits.
-Pharma uses these forums to solicit physicians’ opinions through surveys (paid and voluntary), recruitment of physicians for focus groups.
+The industry also creates its own sponsored discussion forums to target doctors and identify key opinion leaders that can then be used to influence other physicians’ prescribing habits.
+Big Pharma uses these forums to solicit physicians’ opinions through surveys (paid and voluntary) and recruitment of physicians for focus groups.

-An article by the New England Journal of Medicine noted in a 2014 article that these new digital marketing pathways are even more effective than visits by sales representatives and gifts to physicians because these new methods of delivering marketing messages occurs at the point of care when the physician is making the clinical decision of what drugs to prescribe.
+An article by the New England Journal of Medicine noted in a 2014 article that these new digital marketing pathways are even more effective than visits by sales representatives and gifts to physicians because these new methods of delivering marketing messages occur at the point of care when the physician is making the clinical decision of what drugs to prescribe.